pangeo-forge/pangeo-forge-azure-bakery/README.md

 **`make plan`**

-> This will run `terraform plan` within the `terraform/` directory using the contents of your `deployment.tfvars.json` file
+> This will run `terraform plan` within the `terraform/` directory using the contents of your `.env` file

 **`make apply`**

-> This will run `terraform apply` within the `terraform/` directory using the contents of your `deployment.tfvars.json` file.
+> This will run `terraform apply` within the `terraform/` directory using the contents of your `.env` file.
 The deployment is auto-approved, so **make sure** you know what you're changing with your deployment first!
 (Best to run `make plan` to check!)

 **`make destroy`**

-> This will run `terraform destroy` within the `terraform/` directory using the contents of your `deployment.tfvars.json` file.
+> This will run `terraform destroy` within the `terraform/` directory using the contents of your `.env` file.
 The destroy is auto-approved, so **make sure** you know what you're destroying first!

 **`make configure-kubectl`**